jplusplus/lockfile/README.md

-A minimal lock file mechanism, creating a temporary file to signal that a specific file should not be touched by other scripts, or instances of the same script.
+A minimal, no-dependencies lock file mechanism, creating a temporary file to signal that a specific file should not be touched by other scripts, or instances of the same script.

 Created for [Europe 1° Warmer](https://www.onedegreewarmer.eu/).